 Balmain x Barbie

-Therefore, the limited edition line created in collaboration between Balmain and Barbie, had to come next on the list.
+The limited edition clothing between Balmain and Barbie had to come next on the list.

-This example highlights clearly what a brand collaboration is, as the pieces were created by luxury fashion house Balmain, and inspired by Barbie herself.
+This example highlights what a brand collaboration is as the pieces were created by luxury fashion house Balmain and inspired by Barbie herself.

 The line consisted of 50 unique unisex pieces from dresses, to coats, to bags, and incorporated the fun pink aesthetic that is associated with the Barbie brand across the globe.

-The collaboration between Barbie and Balmain brought together two huge brands who have a great impact on fashion and culture today, adding fun to the fashion house’s brand, and couture to Barbie’s.
+This brand collaboration brought two huge brands together who have a great impact on fashion and culture, adding fun to the fashion house’s brand and couture to Barbie’s.